skjolber/mockito-rest-spring/README.md

 @ExtendWith(MockitoSpringEndpointExtension.class)
 ```

-and mock service endpoints by using
+removing any `SpringExtension` (it is included in the above extension to guarantee the right execution order).
+Then mock service endpoints by using

 ```java
 @MockEndpoint(path = "/rest")